Want to see a group of Christians become divided? Bring up the topic of Halloween.

 Let Your light shine in all I say and do!
 Amen.

 (Place a candle inside and light it)

-I finally got the pumpkin on the table and started to work on carving it.
-I told the group how amazing it is that God has stories He wants to share with.
-His stories are everywhere.
-God shared a story with me in the pumpkin patch.
-He showed me how sometimes we are like pumpkins ... we look so nice on the outside, but inside we are all yucky!
-But when we ask Jesus in our hearts, he volunteers to take the yucky slimy stuff out, ....
-The seeds of envy and lying and jealousy ... and after He gets it all cleaned out ...
-He comes in and when Jesus comes into our lives He brings a bright light.
+I love that God has stories He wants to share with us and His stories are everywhere.
+God shared a story with me about pumpkins.
+He showed me that we are like pumpkins.
+We look so nice on the outside, but inside we are all yucky!
+Show guts of pumpkin.
+But when we ask Jesus in our hearts, He volunteers to take the yucky slimy stuff out, Jesus removes the seeds of envy and lying and jealousy.
+Show seeds.
+After Jesus gets it all cleaned out He brings a bright light into our lives.

 I am a Jack O' Lantern

 on which our Savior died